 - If you have ever had an allergic reaction to a medicine or a skin preparation.

-How to use erythromycin skin solution
+How to use erythromycin (with zinc) skin solution

 - Before you start this treatment, read the manufacturer's printed information leaflet from inside your pack.
 The leaflet will give you more information about erythromycin solution and how to use it.